 They then headed to Dan McLaughlin’s stage station, about eight miles out of Fairplay, where the town of Como is today.
 Stealing cash, a gold watch, and the horses, they made off with about $3,000.
-Then heading over Kenosha pass toward Denver, they again robbed the Michigan House stage stop, taking more horses.
+Then heading over Kenosha Pass toward Denver, they again robbed the Michigan House stage stop, taking more horses.

 The gang buried their loot and split up, fleeing the area.
-It was estimated that the gang had taken somewhere between $5,000 and $100,000 and area locals blamed them for every robbery within miles.
+It was estimated that the gang had taken somewhere between $5,000 and $100,000, and area locals blamed them for every robbery within miles.

 An even bigger posse was raised to capture the fleeing bandits.
-About seventy-five men were dispatched to find the thieves and just four days later, four of them were captured.
+About seventy-five men were dispatched to find the thieves, and four days later, four of them were captured.
 Outlaw, Tom Holliman, was caught just days later as he made his way to Canon City, Colorado.
 However, Jim Reynolds, his brother John, and another bandit escaped to New Mexico.

-However, before he died, he either gave or showed the map to a Detective David J. Cook, a Colorado Lawman.
+However, before he died, he either gave or showed the map to Detective David J. Cook, a Colorado Lawman.
 In an autobiography by Detective Cook, published in 1897, Cook quotes Reynold’s conversation with Alfred Brown as follows:

 “Jim and me buried the treasure the morning before the posse attack on Geneva Gulch.
 You go up above there a little ways and find where one of our horses mired down in a swamp.
-On up at the head of the gulch we turned to the right and followed the mountain around a little farther, and just above the head of Deer Creek, we found an old prospect hole at about timberline.
-There, we placed $40,000 in greenbacks, wrapped in silk oil cloth, and three cans of gold dust.
-We filled the mouth of the hole up with stones, and ten steps below, struck a butcher knife into a tree about four feet from the ground and broke the handle off, and left it pointing toward the mouth of the hole.”
+On up at the head of the gulch, we turned to the right and followed the mountain around a little farther, and just above the head of Deer Creek, we found an old prospect hole at about timberline.
+There, we placed $40,000 in greenbacks, wrapped in silk oilcloth, and three cans of gold dust.
+We filled the mouth of the hole up with stones and, ten steps below, struck a butcher knife into a tree about four feet from the ground and broke the handle off and left it pointing toward the mouth of the hole.”